 - Check for Complications

-Remove the Tank to Assess the Damage
+Dismount the Fuel Tank to Identify Overall Motorcycle Damage

 Once the tank has been removed, take a good look at its exterior and see if there are any dents that could prevent proper cleaning later on.
 Also, inspect the welds and see if they’re sturdy enough to hold once everything is done and put back together again.